Climb with stretched arms. Your legs are stronger than your arms so they're way more efficient to generate power with.

 Which side you flag to, and with which leg, depends entirely on your body position and the position of the available footholds.

 This is an essential skill.
-Being able to determine the moves and their sequence are key to climbing a route.
+Being able to determine the moves and their sequence are key to climbing a boulder.

-It starts with reading hold directions and leads up to visualizing the entire sequence to a problem in your head.
-Doing the whole route takes practice; doing just the hands is a good starting point
+A more advanced version includes visualizing the entire sequence to a problem in your head.
+Doing this takes practice; doing just the hands is a good starting point.

 Measure yourself in holes by standing next to the wall.
 Now you have an idea of your reach when trying to visualize yourself climbing a route.

 Keep hands on the holds as long as possible.
-Move arms sideways.
+Power comes from the legs.
+Keep toes on as long as possible.
+Move in one fluid motion, establishing kinetic energy all the way from your toes up through your body.
+Move arms sideways after letting go of the starting hand holds.
 If you land the move, release back to stretched arms in a slow, controlled way.

 - arm circles